 Yellowstone Bison Release Launches Criminal Investigation

-On a windy and unseasonably warm winter day in Yellowstone National Park in Montana, spokesperson Morgan Warthin stands in the middle of a massive, empty valley.
+On a windy and unseasonably warm winter day in Yellowstone National Park in Montana, spokeswoman Morgan Warthin stands in the middle of a massive, empty valley.

 "Yellowstone is so big," she says.
 "Where do you begin to look?"

-She's searching for any of the 52 bison that were set free from two holding pens in mid-January.
+She is searching for any of the 52 bison that were set free from two holding pens in mid-January.

 Authorities say the bison escaped after somebody used bolt cutters to open up a fence.
-They soon scattered across an area larger than Delaware and officials have launched a criminal investigation to find out what happened.
+They soon scattered across an area larger than Delaware, and officials have launched a criminal investigation to find out what happened.

 "I didn't believe it when I was first told," says Rick Wallen, a park bison biologist.